decentralizedintelligencenetwork/.github/profile/README.md

 - 💰 **Direct Rewards**
   Earn cryptographic rewards for AI training, eliminating intermediaries and ensuring fair compensation for contributions.

-## Vision
+## Our Vision

-**Doctelligence** is a decentralized, open-source framework supported by the **Doctelligence Foundation**, with no single controlling entity. **Doctelligence Labs** facilitates traditional funding for dedicated research into advanced technologies, delivering sector-specific solutions and benefiting the broader ecosystem.
+**Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration.
+Supported by the **Doctelligence Foundation**, our mission is to empower individuals, organizations, and various sectors through transparent, decentralized AI technologies.
+With no central authority, we enable innovation and growth driven by the community, ensuring a fair and functional ecosystem for all participants.

+**Doctelligence Labs** plays a key role in advancing research and developing sector-specific solutions, leveraging cutting-edge technologies to benefit the broader ecosystem and drive the next generation of AI.

 ### Decentralized Intelligence Network (DIN)